 - Combine your dry ingredients in a large mixing bowl and roughly mix through.

-- Add olive oil, The Turmeric Co. shot, and lemon juice.
+- Add olive oil, Turmeric, and lemon juice.
 While mixing, slowly add your milk until you’re left with a smooth, pourable batter.

 - Preheat your pan over medium heat and coat lightly with cooking spray.
 Pour a ladle of your pancake mixture evenly around the pan.